faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 The crash reporter tool fundamentally just uses `atos` to symbolicate the crash report, as well as providing other system related information.

-Symbolification is described further by an Apple Technote in case you want to get into it in more detail. @tn2123
+Symbolification is described further by an Apple Technote in case we want to get into it in more detail. @tn2123

 ## Reverse Engineering Approach